 Advertisers: They are companies who pay Google for displaying ads on several sites.
 Google runs scripts on these sites that display ads.

 Publishers: They are digital media houses, companies/individuals that own, run or manage publications who display ads on their site/s via AdSense.
-If we have a site/blog and we are displaying an ad, then we are a Publisher.
-Google’s script serves and rotates ads of various advertisers who have either opted for our site or for the audience available on the site.
+If you have a site/blog and you are displaying an ad, then you are a Publisher.
+Google’s script serves and rotates ads of various advertisers who have either opted for your site or for the audience available on the site.

 In short, Advertisers pay, Publishers, get paid via the Google AdSense program.